Ultimate Guide to Breadcrumbs Schema Markup Generator

 - Name: e.g., "The Ultimate Guide to Breadcrumbs"

-- URL: Leave this blank or the generator might have a specific way to denote the current page, which doesn't get an
+- URL: Leave this blank, or the generator might have a specific way to denote the current page, which doesn't get an

 item

-URL in the schema.
+URL.
 Good generators handle this correctly by omitting theitem

 property for the last list item.